drug-design/course/docs/chapters/adme-case-studies.md

 ###### Type B and C Toxicity Drug Withdrawals (4/4)

-Furthermore, some of these drugs such as Nomifensine or Troglitazone were withdrawn from a market that had safer, effective follow-on medicines available.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-b-c-toxicity-drug-withdrawals-44-52a9d814'><i class='fa fa-play' aria-hidden='true'></i></button>Furthermore, some of these drugs such as Nomifensine or Troglitazone were withdrawn from a market that had safer, effective follow-on medicines available.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_bc4.png){: loading=lazy }